vivekkumarsoni123/Weather_News_Crypto-APP/Readme.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Future Enhancements

+- **Portfolio Tracker**: Add a feature to track and manage cryptocurrency portfolios.
+- **Custom Alerts**: Enable users to set price or weather alerts.
+- **Localization**: Support multiple languages and regional settings.
+- **Advanced Analytics**: Provide deeper insights into cryptocurrency trends and weather patterns.
+- **Offline Mode**: Cache data for offline access.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/yourusername/crypto-weather-dashboard/blob/main/LICENSE) file for details.

 ## Acknowledgments